Sepsis Claims

 Strep A

 The group of bacteria known as Strep A include a wide range of bacteria, which look like short strings of beads when looked at under the microscope.
-These bacteria are responsible for a wide range of infections which range in severity from mild to severe and life threatening.
-Most commonly Strep A causes infections of the skin and throat, such as impetigo or ‘strep throat’.
-Scarlet fever and rheumatic fever are also caused by these bugs, but thankfully these infections are not the threat to life that they used to be in the past.
+These bacteria are responsible for a wide range of infections ranging from mild to severe and life-threatening.
+Strep A commonly causes skin and throat infections, such as impetigo or ‘strep throat’.
+These bugs also cause scarlet fever and rheumatic fever, but thankfully these infections are not the threat to life they used to be.

 Strep A bacteria become dangerous when they invade the body and infect the blood, lungs and other organs.
 In the worst cases, Strep A infections cause death by shock and organ failure.
-The headline maker ‘necrotizing fasciitis’ also known as the ‘flesh eating disease’ which is also caused by Strep A, is thankfully not as common as the media coverage would lead you to expect.
+The headline maker ‘necrotizing fasciitis’ also known as the ‘flesh-eating disease’, also caused by Strep A, is not as common as the media coverage would lead you to expect.
 However, when outbreaks of Strep A infection happen, they can have devastating consequences.

 NHS Mid Essex deaths